Skip to content

 -movflags +faststartWeb-friendly metadata placement

-If audio is missing, the source likely uses AMR.
-The command above maps it to AAC.
-For newer iPhone MOV exports, see MOV to MP4 on Windows .
+If audio is missing, the source likely uses AMR; the command maps it to AAC.
+Newer iPhone MOV exports: MOV to MP4 on Windows .